om-raheja/om-raheja.github.io/blog/first-donation.md

 First Donation

 Today I started recurring donations, deducting a part of my paycheck.
-It's one of the best things I've felt in a long time.
+The feeling of donating is one of the best things I've felt in a long time.

 ---